-Simon Kaplinsky, the Steering Committee Chair and Foundation Chief Executive Michael Mail had a week long visit to Belarus in early November accompanied by Artur Livshyts of Dialog.
+Simon Kaplinsky, the Steering Committee Chair and Foundation Chief Executive Michael Mail had a week long visit to Belarus in early November.
 Their report is below:-

 We met and in some cases re-met officials at government level, local activists, consultants and of course the Mayor of Slonim.
 Our feeling on our return to the UK was that the initiative to bring the Slonim Great Synagogue back to life has taken a big step forward.
 Indeed, the time felt right for this project.
 Civic society in Belarus is becoming more aware of the Jewish contribution and the need to acknowledge and highlight it, and in particular to commemorate the Holocaust.

 In Belarus, the Second World War has been memorialised as a tragedy for the nation as a whole, without acknowledging the magnitude of the disaster for the Jews in particular.
 There is now a growing recognition of the great contribution made by the Jewish community to the country over many centuries and we found widespread support for the retention and repair of the synagogue, in particular from the Museum of the Great Patriotic War in Minsk and from the Foreign Ministry.
 The Foreign Ministry is charged with increasing tourism, especially among people with family links to the country, and considered our project to be potentially an important aspect of this work.
 In London, the Belarusian Ambassador had previously acknowledged the lack of a Holocaust Museum in Belarus and suggested we consider providing one in Slonim as part of our initiative.